scalableinternetservices/ucsb_website/_slide_src/12_web_security.md

 Scalability Rules, by Martin Abbott

-* Can create difficult to scale chokepoint for either network traffic or transaction volume
+* Can create difficult to scale choke-point for either network traffic or transaction volume

 * May have impact on availability
      * DDoS attacks on session state memory